vault-thirteen/SPA/ReadMe.md

 stated inside the setup script as comments.

-5. Either copy your _SSL/TLS_ certificates into the `SPA\Proxy\cert` folder if you already have them, or run the `create-certificates.bat` script located at `SPA\Proxy` which will automatically create and place your self-signed certificates into the `cert` folder.
+5. Get the _SSL/TLS_ certificates.
+This can be done in several different ways.
+   - You may have them stored somewhere already.
+Then copy them into the `SPA\Proxy\cert` folder.
+   - You may want to `cd` to the `SPA\Proxy\cert` folder and run the `create-certificates.bat` script from there.
+   - You may want to create certificates in the root folder and move them by running `create-certificates.bat` and then `move-certificates.bat` from the root folder.

 6. Fill all the data folders with your own content.